Enjin Coin (ENJ) Price Reaches $0.23 on Top Exchanges

 About Enjin Coin

-Enjin Coin’s launch date was June 23rd, 2017.
+Enjin Coin was first traded on June 23rd, 2017.
 Enjin Coin’s total supply is 1,000,000,000 tokens.
-Enjin Coin’s official website is enjin.io.
+Enjin Coin’s official message board is enjin.io/blog.
+The official website for Enjin Coin is enjin.io.
+Enjin Coin’s official Twitter account is @enjin and its Facebook page is accessible here.
 The Reddit community for Enjin Coin is https://reddit.com/r/enjincoin and the currency’s Github account can be viewed here.
-Enjin Coin’s official Twitter account is @enjin and its Facebook page is accessible here.
-Enjin Coin’s official message board is enjin.io/blog.

 Enjin Coin Token Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Enjin Coin directly using US dollars.
-Investors seeking to trade Enjin Coin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Enjin Coin using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Enjin Coin directly using US dollars.
+Investors seeking to acquire Enjin Coin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Enjin Coin using one of the exchanges listed above.

 new TradingView.widget( { “autosize”: true, “symbol”: “ENJUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “container_id”: “tradingview_ca32a”} );